 Busting Cloister Clays

 The Sea Island Shooting School is considered one of the best in the nation.
 And with good reason.
 Two skeet fields, a trap field and Five Stand offer a competitive range of shooting options and fun.
 The Shooting School’s staff features three NSCA-certified instructors and one NSSA-certified instructor.
-Expert or novice, this always-popular session will sharpen your shooting.
+Expert or novice, this always-popular session is sure to sharpen your shooting.

-This trip requires strenuous activity and is weather-dependent.
+This excursion requires strenuous activity and is weather-dependent.
 Kayaks, paddles, PFDs and instruction are included.

 Adventure on Blackbeard NWR

-Named for 18th century pirate Edwin Teach, the infamous Blackbeard, this remote island and National Wildlife Refuge is a treasure of wildlife and history.
-After a 17-mile boat ride, board UTVs with U.S. Fish and Wildlife Service and DNR staff to explore gnarled maritime forests, sweeping dune habitats and pristine beaches.
+Named for 18th century pirate Edwin Teach, the infamous Blackbeard, this remote island and National Wildlife Refuge is rich in wildlife and history.
+After a 17-mile boat ride, board UTVs with U.S. Fish and Wildlife Service and DNR staff to explore maritime forests, sweeping dune habitats and pristine beaches.
 You’ll also tour structures that speak to the island’s past as the largest federal marine quarantine station on the south Atlantic coast.
 Nor will we ignore the lore about Blackbeard and his buried treasure!

-More rugged than most, this adventure includes a long boat trip, requires strenuous activity and is weather-dependent.
+More rugged than most, this excursion includes long boat ride, strenuous activity and is weather-dependent.

 Experience an ancient sport on coastal lands carved from one of the South’s oldest hunting clubs.
-Master falconer Steve Hein will be your host for a fascinating morning at 5,800-acre Broadfield, a Sea Island sporting club and lodge.
-Witness amazing aerial agility and hunting styles as falconers use a Harris hawk, goshawk and a peregrine falcon–the world’s fastest animal–to find squirrels, bobwhites and other game.
-Cap the adventure with an exquisite, home-grown lunch, and a side of history on the sport and the setting at Broadfield!
+Father and son master falconers Steve and Adam Hein will be your hosts for a fascinating morning at 5,800-acre Broadfield, a Sea Island sporting club and lodge.
+Witness amazing aerial agility and hunting styles as the Heins use a Harris hawk, goshawk and a peregrine falcon–the world’s fastest animal–to find squirrels, bobwhites and other game.
+Cap the adventure with an exquisite, home-grown lunch and a side of history on the sport and the setting at Broadfield!

 St. Catherines Nature and Culture

-Owned and managed by the St. Catherines Island Foundation, this barrier island offers a heady mix of habitats, wildlife and history.
+Owned and managed by the St. Catherines Island Foundation, this barrier island offers a heady mix of animals, natural communities and culture.
 The St. Catherines Island Center for Research, Conservation and Education conserves ecosystems and native wildlife, while also engaging in husbandry of exotic species (ever seen a lemur?).
 See the wild sights and the scope of island history, visiting the site of the 1600s Spanish mission Santa Catalina de Guale and possibly even the home of Button Gwinnett, a Georgia signer of the Declaration of Independence.

-One recovery benchmark for loggerhead sea turtles in Georgia was 2,800 nests in a year.
-The federally threatened turtles blew past that goal last summer, laying more than 3,200 nests.
-Learn the inside story on that conservation success as you travel to private Little Cumberland Island, home to the continent’s longest-running loggerhead conservation project.
+Get inside the story of loggerhead sea turtles’ recovery in Georgia as you visit private Little Cumberland Island, home to North America’s longest-running loggerhead conservation project.
 Walk the beaches where Dr. Jim Richardson started the Little Cumberland Turtle Project in 1964.
-Listen as DNR Sea Turtle Program Coordinator Mark Dodd explains the conservation measures that have helped loggerheads rebound.
-Visit the climax maritime forest, ephemeral dune-swale wetlands and one of the Georgia coast’s most dramatic dune fields, all managed under the auspices of Little Cumberland Island Homeowners Association.
+Listen and learn as DNR Sea Turtle Program Coordinator Mark Dodd explains the rebound of these federally listed turtles.
+See climax maritime forest, ephemeral dune-swale wetlands and one of our coast’s most dramatic dune fields, all managed under the auspices of the Little Cumberland Island Homeowners Association.